hass-agent/HASS.Agent-Documentation/docs/contributing/hass-agent-documentation/development-lifecycle.md

 After all edits have been made you can commit the changes to your repo.
 You should follow these main guidelines:

-- There is such thing as too many commits.
+- There **is** such thing as too many commits.
 As much as we want you to separate each change into it's own commit try to not do 100 commits.
-- Also don't do just 1 commit, if you only fix 1 file than 1 commit is fine, but if you have edited multiple files than more than 1 commit is appreciated.
+- Also don't do just 1 commit, if you only fix 1 file than 1 commit is fine, but if you have edited multiple files then more than 1 commit is appreciated.
 - Make proper commit messages; don't just say `fixed grammar`, specify the page and what section you have fixed.

 ### Creating a PR